PonteIneptique/specifications/Optional-Extensions.md

 The TEI schema often allows for multiple ways of encoding the same information.
 Projects implementing these extended Documents methods may want to provide further guidelines about how the TEI guidelines are to be implemented.
 Such further guidelines should be included or referenced in the API documentation provided at the root URL for the Documents endpoint.

 Note that the core `GET` specification allows for arbitrary siblings to be included alongside the `<fragment>` element inside the `<TEI>` rootnode.
 For textual data being submitted via `POST` or `PUT` requests such siblings __should be ignored__.
-Contextual information (metadata) about the document should be submitted using the Collections or Docinfo endpoints.
-Contextual information about a particular passage of text should be submitted using the Annotations endpoint.
+Contextual information (metadata) about the document should be submitted using the Collections endpoint.

+### Preserving the Integrity of Edited Documents

+#### Validating Changes to Documents

+Because of its flexibility, at some points this specification relies on clients to ensure that the XML they submit is correctly structured.
+This requires more than simply that clients submit valid TEI XML when creating or editing a text segment.
+It is strongly recommended that servers implementing these extended methods offer robust validation of any submitted XML.
+This should include validating that the submitted text or fragment

+- is well-formed XML
+- satsfies the requirements of the TEI schema
+- is consistent with the citation structure of the document being edited
+- is consistent with the specific application of the TEI specification being used by the implementing project

+Failure to meet any of these criteria should result in a failed request and an error response that pinpoints the problem in the submitted text as specifically as possible.

+#### Restricting the Scope of Editing Operations

+This burden of validation can be mitigated by restricting editing operations to one bottom-level segment of the document at a time.
+In a document with a three-level structural hierarchy of book, paragraph, and line, this would mean that only one line could be edited or deleted at a time.
+Such a restriction would allow the server to easily control the XML document structure.
+It would also, though, make some larger-scale editing operations unwieldy.

+This specification leaves the choice to enforce editing restrictions like this up to the implementer.
+If such restrictions are imposed, any request that is rejected as a result must be accompanied by a clear error message.
+The error message must (a) explain the restriction, and (b) provide a URL where the restriction is documented.

 ### Extended URI